zee-ahmed/vault/website/source/docs/secrets/aws/index.html.md

   credentials.
 - `region` the AWS region for API calls.

+Note: the client uses the official AWS SDK and will use environment variable or IAM role-provided credentials if available.

 The next step is to configure a role.
 A role is a logical name that maps to a policy used to generated those credentials.
 You can either supply a user inline policy (via the policy argument), or